 The name given by the archives to the fonds or collection.

-3. Reference code: sometimes called an identifier.
+Sometimes called an identifier.
 Similar to call numbers used to locate items within in a library.
 Dalhousie University Archives' reference codes typically include a collection identifier (e.g., UA-2 or MS-3-245), and numbers that identify the specific box and folder.

-4. Repository and location: the name of the archives or library and its geographic location
+The name of the archives or library and its geographic location